 Latin American Contemporary Art Projects (LaCa), 1429 Bryant Street, in the heart of the revitalized FreeMoreWest neighborhood, Charlotte.
 Through Sept.
 3 - "Repetitions," featuring an exhibit of works by Santiago Quesnel.
 Quesnel's intention to create mutations and variations of the same mental image, resulting in an examination of non-traditional landscapes generated from the intersection of record, experience, and memory.
 While the ethereal scenes might initially appear conventional, a discovery occurs-a burst of color in an otherwise subdued palette, an object that seems out of place, or subtle traces of human inhabitance, or perhaps, interference.
 The landscapes confront the viewer, resulting in a mixed sensation of a melancholic absence of something unknown against a vibrant and beautiful scene.
 Quesnel's process is slow and multi-layered, and plays upon his desires to realize his own universe through repetition.
 Ultimately reaching numerous outcomes of work with a play on the same theme, he takes pure and simple spaces where perspective is neither clear or logical, and creates a fascinating reality.
 Ongoing -LaCa Projects is a platform dedicated to the presentation, development, and promotion of Latin American art and culture within the United States.
 The gallery encourages cross-cultural dialogue by representing a small group of influential and thought-provoking contemporary, emerging and mid-career artists, as well as exhibiting a broader range of work by established and Master Latin American artists.
 The gallery, which has expertise in a number of different art media with a significant focus on paintings, will also be part of a larger planned expansion that includes open artist studios and a dining concept.
 Hours: Mon.-Fri., 1-5pm or by appt.
-Contact: Neely Verano at (neely@lacaprojects. com) or call 704/609-8487.

-Station.
-Hours: Mon.-Sat., 10am-5pm & Sun., noon-5pm.
-Contact: 704/333-1887 or at (www. museumofthenewsouth.org).
+it in which the viewer can move a part or parts around to create different relationships, narratives, or ideas.
+Hours: Thur.-Fri., 3-9pm & Sat., 11am-6pm.
+Contact: 704/332-5535 or at (www. mccollcenter.org).